Mimino666/python-xextract/README.rst

 **Default value**: ``'*'``

 Number of matched elements is validated against the ``quant`` parameter.
-If the number of elements doesn't match the expected quantity, ``ParsingError`` exception is raised.
+If the number of elements doesn't match the expected quantity, ``xextract.parsers.ParsingError`` exception is raised.
-In practice you can use this to be notified when the website changed its HTML structure.
+In practice you can use this to be alerted when the website changed its HTML structure.

 Syntax for ``quant`` mimics the regular expressions.
 You can either pass the value as a string, single integer or tuple of two integers.